 This post will teach you how to propagate string of pearls.
 String of pearls plant propagation is easy—in fact, it’s one of the easiest plants to propagate.
 Learn how to do it in both water and soil!

-I recently wrote about how to care for a string of pearls plant—or Senecio rowleyanus, and also referred to as a string of beads or string of peas plant.
+I recently wrote about how to care for a string of pearls plant—or Senecio rowleyanus, also referred to as a string of beads or string of peas plant.
 It’s a beautiful succulent with long string-like stems covered in round pea- or bead-like leaves.
 Hence the name string of pearls or string of beads.

 Pruning or trimming your string of pearls plant is a great way to keep it looking healthy and happy.
 Although frequent pruning isn’t necessary, most plants enjoy a little extra TLC in the form of a haircut every now and then.
 And since string of pearls is a succulent, it’s extremely easy to propagate and grow new plants from cuttings!